Chapter IV · revised 28 April 2026

 SingleMulti

-Defines what the LLC is authorized to do.
+Defines what the LLC is authorised to do.
 A broad purpose clause ("any lawful business activity") provides maximum flexibility.
-A narrow clause limits the scope but may reduce liability for activities outside the purpose.
+A narrow clause limits scope but may reduce liability for activities outside the purpose.
 Most attorneys recommend a broad clause for small LLCs.

 SingleMulti

 Full legal names, addresses, and membership interest percentages for all members.
 For entity members (trusts, other LLCs), include the entity name, state of formation, and EIN.
-This is the foundational section that establishes who owns the LLC.
+The foundational section establishing who owns the LLC.

 SingleMulti